 Google's token consumption vs. Google's environmental claims

-Google's new token stats also reinforce a key criticism of Google's own environmental report: by measuring only the smallest unit of computation, the study ignores the true scale of AI operations and downplays the real environmental impact.
-The report claims a typical Gemini text prompt uses only 0.24 watt-hours of electricity, 0.03 grams of CO₂, and 0.26 milliliters of water—supposedly less than nine seconds of TV time.
+Google's new token stats also highlight a key issue with Google's own environmental report: by focusing on the smallest unit of computation, the study glosses over the real scale and environmental impact of AI operations.
+It claims a single Gemini request uses only 0.24 watt-hours of electricity, 0.03 grams of CO₂, and 0.26 milliliters of water—supposedly less than nine seconds of TV time.

-Those figures assume a "typical" short text prompt in the Gemini app.
-Google doesn't say whether these are for lightweight language models (likely) or for the much more resource-hungry reasoning models (unlikely).
+These estimates are based on a "typical" text prompt in the Gemini app.
+Google doesn't clarify whether this reflects lightweight language models (likely) or the much more resource-intensive reasoning models (unlikely).
 The study also leaves out heavier use cases like document analysis, image or audio generation, multimodal prompts, or agent-driven web searches.

 Viewed in this light, Google's 1.3 quadrillion tokens mainly highlight how rapidly its computing demands are accelerating.
 Yet this surge in system-wide usage doesn't appear in Google's official environmental assessment.
 It's a bit like an automaker touting low fuel consumption while idling, then calling the entire fleet "green" without accounting for real-world driving or manufacturing.